 Travel to countries outside the EU

-- The rules for British passport holders travelling to countries outside the EU will not change because of Brexit.
+- The rules for British passport holders travelling to countries outside the EU will not change regardless of the UK's withdrawal from the EU.
 You can check the rules for each country you want to visit on the UK Government's website.

 Travel by air